DEV Community

 As mentioned, MongoDB has crafted content called MongoDB University.
 This was not the first time I went through their lectures, quizzes, and labs; I did that some time ago for the Developer exam.

-While the developer exam was a resounding — dive, the path provided for this certification was too superficial and naive.
-You can check it out here.
-It is a 9-hour path, divided into 7 slow-paced parts, free-to-take course.
+While the developer exam content was definitely worth the deep dive, the resources provided for this certification were too superficial and naive.
+You can check them out here.
+It is a 9-hour course, divided into 7 slow-paced parts, and it is free to take.
 None of the content provided will help you pass the exam; it is just enough for you to get the broader picture and understand the foundational concepts.
 It includes some quizzes after each chapter to check your knowledge, and while it is nice to have, the questions don’t get even close to the real deal.
 The labs are more challenging, but you won’t get those tasks in the exam.
-The videos can be sped up to 1,50–1.75x easily.
+The videos can be sped up to 1.50–1.75x easily.

 Let’s go over the Study Guide.